-5.2 Abstract base class memory_resource
+5.2 Abstract base class memory resource

 An abstract base class, memory_resource, describes a memory resource from which blocks can be allocated and deallocated.
-It provides pure virtual functions allocate(), deallocate(), and is_equal().
+It provides functions allocate(), deallocate(), and is_equal(), which call pure virtual functions do_allocate(), do_deallocate(), and do_is_equal(), respectively.
 Derived classes of memory_resource contain the machinery for actually allocating and deallocating memory.
 Note that memory_resource, not being a template, operates at the level of raw bytes rather than objects.
 The caller is responsible for constructing objects into the allocated memory and destroying the objects before deallocating the memory.

-5.3 Class Template polymorphic_allocator<T>
+5.3 Class Template polymorphic allocator<T>